deathau/deathau.github.io/_content/_data/now.md

 ### What I’m exploring: {.fa-binoculars}
 - Personal web pages and the ActivityPub-powered Fediverse {.fa-globe}
-- A part-time job to make some money {.fa-money-bill}
+- A job to make some money {.fa-money-bill}